devfleet/awesome-eve/README.md

 * [Tripwire](https://tripwire.eve-apps.com/) - wormhole mapping tool
 * [Siggy](https://siggy.borkedlabs.com/pages/welcome) - wormhole mapping tool
 * [Pathfinder](https://www.pathfinder-w.space/) - wormhole mapping tool
+* [anoik.is](http://anoik.is/) - Wormhole info tool.
+Tells you about the WH and who is probably in it.
+Battles and links to zkillboard for kills.
 * [WormBoard](http://fetox-developments.com/wormboard/) - Wormhole corporation ranking site and statistics including killtime distribution and expected fleetsizes.

 #### Killboards